 University of Agriculture and Technology in 2010.

-He also works as an adjunct researcher at Waseda University.
+He also works as an associate professor at Waseda University.

 Atsushi Usami studied pharmacology and neuroscience and received his